tjshiu/Computer-Science-Topics/Web/README.md

 |6 | __Connect__ <br> Establishes a tunnel to the server identified by the given URI.|
 |7 | __Options__ <br> Describes the communication options for the target resource. |
 |8 | __Trace__ <br> Performs a message loop-back test along the path to the target resource

+## HTTP Status Codes

+### 2xx Success
+* __200 OK__ General status code and the most common code used to indicate success.
+The request has succeeded.
+The information returned with the response is dependent on the method used in the request(method examples: GET, HEAD, POST, TRACE, etc.)
+* __201 Created__ The request has been fulfilled and resulted in a new resource being created.
+Successful creation occurred(via either POST or PUT).
+Set the Location header to contain a link to the newly-created resource(on POST).
+Response body content may or may not be present.
+* __204 No Content__ The server successfully processed the request, but is not returning any content.